 Isamu Noguchi was a Japanese-American sculptor, architect, furniture and landscape designer.
 He’s the creator of the iconic glass-topped table for Herman Miller furniture company that I see in every second design magazine picturing an affluent living room.
 His Light Sculptures are hand-made using washi paper, bamboo ribbing, and metal frame.
 They are still being produced by the original manufacturer in Japan.

-With a couch, armchairs, coffee table, cushions and lighting, my living room is practically complete!
+With a couch, armchairs, coffee table, cushions and lighting, our living room is practically complete!
 Perhaps just a few accessories?..

 *Currently available on IKEA website as of October 2018